 Although the exact number of victims is not really known, most authorities agree that five women killed between August 31 and November 9 of 1888 in the East London area known as Whitechapel are confidently the work of one serial killer.

 Many sources also attribute a sixth victim from earlier that August to Jack the Ripper.
 Some theories raise the number of victims to 11 women, and still, other sources go higher, perhaps including a 7-year-old boy, encompassing a larger group of attacks that took place in the same general vicinity between February 25 and December 29 of 1888.

 But the earlier assaults during this broader 10-month period seem more haphazard, and the victims were not killed.
 As a result, most scholars believe those are not connected, but rather, just reflect the impoverished, dangerous, and crime-ridden East End of London at the time.
 It’s also possible, though, that at least some of those earlier attacks were the clumsier beginnings of a killing spree that Jack the Ripper ultimately mastered

-In addition to time, what other evidence has been used to connect some of these crimes?
+In addition to time, what other evidence has been used to connect some of these crimes and the victims of Jack the Ripper?
 The reason most agree five female victims are definitively linked, and why some authorities insist others are decidedly not the work of the same killer, is what forensic scientists call modus operandi, or simply the perpetrator’s MO.
 These five women were prostitutes who lived and worked in the slums of the East End of London.